ckcherry23/ckcherry23.github.io/content/activities/CodeCamp/index.md

 url: ''
 techstack: []
 ---
-* Mentored 2 primary students by introducing coding and AI with project-based learning on Scratch and Teachable Machine
+* Mentored 2 primary school students by introducing them to coding and AI with project-based learning on Scratch and Teachable Machine